jetmartin/apicurio/ROADMAP.md

 As there is no api to retrive groups only, this will definitely limit usage on large registries contents.

+### Preview

-Note : As apicurio return a JSON content-type for all artifacts, the preview is not yet optimised if the returned file is a valid JSON.
+As apicurio return a JSON content-type for all artifacts, the preview is not yet optimised if the returned file is not a valid JSON.
+Current workaround could be optimized...